 Further changes in the new Act affect grantee monitoring and corrective actions.
 The new Act retains first-year and triennial reviews but adds provisions for "unannounced site inspections of Head Start centers" and allows for other reviews "as appropriate."
 The new Act also specifies that follow-up reviews of programs with deficiencies are to be conducted within six months of the deficiency notice, unless additional time for correction is granted; but, the follow-up review is to be conducted no later than twelve months after the deficiency notice.
-In addition, the new Act contains detailed requirements for the conduct of monitoring reviews and the design of the review instrument.14 action, but now includes a definition of "deficiency."
-The statutory definition of deficiency is reminiscent of the current regulatory definition at 45 C.F.R. section 1304.3(a)(6).15 Under the new Act, a deficiency is a "systemic or substantial material failure" related performance in one or more areas that correspond closely to the currently listed in section 1304.3(a)(6).
+In addition, the new Act contains detailed requirements for the conduct of monitoring reviews and the design of the review instrument.14 regulatory definition at 45 C.F.R. § 1304.3(a)(6).
+Under the new Act, a deficiency is a "systemic or substantial material failure" related to performance in one or more areas that correspond closely to the areas currently listed in section 1304.3(a)(6).
 The new Act also defines a deficiency as a "systemic or material failure of the governing body" to exercise its legal and fiduciary responsibilities or "an unresolved area of noncompliance."
 In turn, the new Act defines "unresolved area of noncompliance" to mean an item of noncompliance that remains uncorrected after 120 days or such additional time as allowed by HHS.
 16